sloumdrone/burrow/README.md

 Digger's primary system target is linux.
 Once a version 1.0 is reached the plan is to distribute primarily through [Snapcraft](https://snapcraft.io/) packages.

 Some version of windows executable may come along as well, depending on configurability of build tools (py2exe, freeze, etc) for windows executables and time.

+## Contribute

+To contribute, please branch off of `develop` and then submit a pull request into `develop` with any changes.
+As the project grows I will likely add wiki, issues, etc as the need arises and more people get involved.